 Produced and Directed by Herk Harvey

-Herk Harvey’s marvelous Carnival of Souls is an anomaly in screen horror, a regional effort that transcends its production limitations to deliver a tingling encounter with the uncanny.
+Herk Harvey’s marvelous Carnival of Souls is an anomaly in screen horror, a regional effort that transcends its production limitations to deliver a spine-tingling encounter with the uncanny.
 Harvey was a prolific producer of industrial films, which by the 1950s had established their own strange sub-Hollywood grammar.
 As demonstrated in Criterion’s ample extras, Harvey’s Lawrence, Kansas outfit Centron ground out instructional pictures starring non-actors.
 When Harvey and his writing partner John Clifford took time out to make a feature film, they were consciously imitating their fellow industrial filmmaker Robert Altman, who several years earlier had filmed The Delinquents over in Kansas City.
 They even hired Altman’s assistant director Reza Badiyi, who would himself have a long Hollywood career.

 Young Mary Henry (Candace Hilligoss) inexplicably survives a drag race accident that sees all of her friends plunge to their deaths in the river.
 Seeking a fresh start, Mary quits her job as an organist and drives to another state to work for another church.
 On the way she is haunted by a mysterious Man (Herk Harvey) that she sees reflected in her car window.
 She also feels drawn to an enormous deserted ballroom pavilion she sees on a muddy flat adjacent to the Great Salt Lake.
 Mary begins the new job but more hallucinations follow, the most disturbing being a sensation that she’s invisible, that people can’t see or hear her.
-She has difficulty relating to her landlady, her new employer, and must endure the lecherous advances of a fellow boarding house resident, John Linden (Sidney Berger).
+She has difficulty relating to her landlady and her new employer, and must endure the lecherous advances of a fellow boarding house resident, John Linden (Sidney Berger).
 Does the secret have something to do with that ruined ballroom on the lake?

 Carnival of Souls taps into a vein of horror that was never in vogue, and yet has yielded some really great pictures.
 This line of fright movies substitutes creepy visions for violence, and imitates the weird sensation of a bad dream.
 The classics know the mood well: The Cabinet of Caligari, Nosferatu, Vampyr.
 Karl Freund’s The Mummy also relies on scenes that evoke a timeless death state marked by silence and stasis.
 Mary Henry walks as if in a dream limbo, followed by a baleful ghost.

-Harvey and Clifford were surely trying to capture and sustain the weird ‘twist effect’ then popular in the TV shows The Twilight Zone, Thriller and One Step Beyond: a last-minute revelation overturns a basic narrative assumption.
+Harvey and Clifford were surely trying to capture and sustain the weird ‘twist effect’ then popular in the TV shows The Twilight Zone, Thriller and One Step Beyond: a last-minute revelation that overturns a basic narrative assumption.
 There’s also the impressively eerie, low budget classic Dementia, which centers on another haunted woman, and plays like an expressionist silent movie nightmare.

 Horror fans are more than aware of the way ultra-low budget films sometimes seem like dreams.
 Seen late at night, old Monogram and PRC pictures take on an unreal quality, with actors that behave like zombies and line deliveries that blur into a monotone.
-Its as if the film were beamed in from another dimension.
+Its as if the film had beamed in from another dimension.
 That quality certainly applies to the acting in the instructional films Harvey directed at Centron.
 As noted by more than one contributor to Criterion’s disc presentation, Carnival of Souls makes a virtue out of those limitations.
 Candace Hilligoss contributes a fine central performance but most of the characters around her are selfconscious amateurs barely pretending to act.
 Theater student Sidney Berger overacts, but in such a way that his character’s boorish behavior seems an extension of Mary Henry’s mental confusion.

 A a visual experience Carnival of Souls works even better now than it did in 1962.
 The streets of Lawrence Kansas seem to come from a place in the distant past, a if out of a time machine.
 The evocative road-trip scenes capture the feeling of being ‘in transit’ on a blank landscape, a limbo.
-Mary Henry’s journey has parallel’s with Marion Crane’s highway flight in Psycho.
+Mary Henry’s journey has parallels with Marion Crane’s highway flight in Psycho.
 Both women are alone in a vaguely threatening desert, and both are molested by strange young men that spy upon them as they undress.

 Harvey and his cameraman nail various spooky scenes.
 The ‘out of nowhere’ appearances of The Man can really make a viewer jump.
 But some of the best things in the film seem to be the result of luck.
 Writer Clifford didn’t make Mary a church organist to advance a statement about spirituality.
 Her profession was instead chosen because Clifford knew of a pipe organ factory that could serve as an evocative location.
 That choice cues both Mary’s detachment — despite her job, she’s not religious — and the film’s soundtrack music.
 The organ score by Gene Moore slips between hymns, silent movie melodramatics and spacey mood effects.
 Church organ music is meant to evoke an ethereal mood.
-A sophisticated Hollywood score might be too much for the plainspoken Middle American setting.
+A sophisticated Hollywood score might be too much for this plainspoken Middle American setting.